jbaxe2/blackboard.rest.dart/README.md

 Note that, as is typical for REST API's, there is a limit on the number of calls that can be made in a single 24 hour period.

 **Example workflow:**

 Assume that an application (with key/secret) has been established with a Learn server.

+Obtain a token to use throughout a session:

+*BlackboardRestOAuth2 oauth2 = getOAuth2Instance ('host', 'clientId', 'secret');*

+If obtaining an authorization code:

+*oauth2.getAuthorizationCode (redirect_uri, 'code', httpResponse)*

+The redirect_uri is an instance of [Uri] that the user will be redirected to once the application permissions have been allowed.
+This could be the same URI as the client application, or somewhere else.
+The httpResponse should be the [HttpResponse] instance for which a redirect of the client may be triggered.

 **A Note on Tests...**